SYSNOMINAL|BUILDv2026.01.01|REGIONSELF_HOST

 • Teams who want to own outcome logic

-• Engineers who prefer explicit boundaries over promises
+• Engineers who prefer explicit boundaries over platform promises

 If you want a plug-and-play access control system, SimpleStates is not that.